AdriaBaro/adriabaro.github.io/projects/TPA/text.md

 ### METHODOLOGY

 ### THE TEAM
 This project was performed with a fellow students of the same master.
-Each of us was involved in all the parts.
+Both of us were involved in all the parts.

 <a href="https://www.linkedin.com/in/susana-osborne-valenzuela/" target="_blank">Susana Osborne Valenzuela</a><br>

 ### PROJECT GRADE: 10/12 (7-point grading scale, ECTS mark=B)